toorop/tmail/README.md

 ### Basic routing

-By default tmail will use MX records for routing mails, but you can "manualy" configure alt routing.
+By default tmail will use MX records for routing mails, but you can "manualy" configure alternative routing.
-Suppose that you want tmail to route mail fro @example.com to mx.slowmail.com.
-It as easy as:dd this routing rule
+If you want tmail to route mail from @example.com to mx.slowmail.com.
+It is as easy as adding this routing rule

 	tmail routes add -d example.com -rh mx.slowmail.com

-You can find more elaborated routing rules on [tmail routing documentation (french)](http://tmail.io/doc/cli-gestion-route-smtp/) (translators are welcomed ;))
+You can find more elaborated routing rules on [tmail routing documentation (french)](http://tmail.io/doc/cli-gestion-route-smtp/) (translators are welcome ;))

 ### SMTP AUTH